EXECUTIVE SUMMARY of Evidence on Saturated Fats and Heart Disease

 Conclusions: “Intake of SFA was not significantly associated with CHD mortality, with a RR of 1.14 (95% CI 0.82–1.60, p = 0.431) for those in the highest compared with the lowest category of SFA intake (fig. 6).
 Similarly SFA intake was not significantly associated CHD events (RR 0.93, 95% CI 0.83–1.05, p = 0.269 for high vs. low categories).
 Moreover, there was no significant association with CHD death (RR 1.11, 95% CI 0.75–1.65, p = 0.593) per 5% TE increment in SFA intake.”

-NON-SYSTEMATIC REVIEWS ON CLINICAL TRIALS
+NON-SYSTEMATIC REVIEWS OF CLINICAL TRIALS

 Saturated Fat, Carbohydrate, and Cardiovascular Disease” (Review of clinical trials)